-At your treatment planning appointment, your Radiation Treatment Team members will answer any questions you may have.
-These may include questions about side effects, when your treatments will start, skin care, lodging, or other questions.
-Many people find it helpful to bring someone along to this appointment.
+Your Radiation Treatment Team members will answer any questions you may have.
+These may include questions about side effects, when your treatments will start, skin care, lodging or other questions.
+Many people find it helpful to bring someone along to your treatment planning or first treatment appointment.